munificent/craftinginterpreters/book/strings.md

 [hash]: hash-tables.html

-Finally, in order to use `memcmp()` and the new stuff in the "object" module, we need a couple of includes:
+Finally, in order to use `memcmp()` and the new stuff in the "object" module, we need a couple of includes.
+Here:

 ^code value-include-string (1 before, 2 after)

-And:
+And here:

 ^code value-include-object (2 before, 1 after)